stacklok/promptwright/README.md

 3. **Check Ollama Logs**:
    Inspect the logs for any error messages that might provide more context on what went wrong, these can be found in the `~/.ollama/logs` directory.

+## Model Compatibility

+The library should work with most LLM models.
+It has been tested with the following models so far:

+- **LLaMA3**: The library is designed to work with the LLaMA model, specifically the `llama3:latest` model.
+- **Mistral**: The library is compatible with the Mistral model, which is a fork of the GPT-3 model.

 ### Contributing